gedbe02/Comp-Sci-396/README.md

  To run the experiment, simply run main.py (10 sets of 500 generations with population size of 10.
 Half the sets are symmetrical and the other half are asymmetrical.

  To see a specific saved robot in action, go into testing.py, replace the robot ID with your desired robot, and hit run. *MAKE SURE WORKS
+ <h3> Genotypes </h3>
+ Each robot's genotype is saved as a list of links and joints.
+The link data structure saves the name, dimensions, relative position, absolute position, sensorness, and direction.
+The joint data structure saves the name, relative position, parent link name, child link name, and joint axis.
+When the robot is mutated, the list of parts is appended to

+ To create the phenotype, first, the z position of the first link and all joints connected to it are changed so the robot doesn't intersect the ground.
+Then, the function loops through all links and joints and creates them.
+Every time a simulation is run, the phenotype is recreated to account for changes in the genotype.

  <h3> Evolution </h3>
  Bodies and synapse weights change throughout evolution, but the brain remains the same (fully connected)